Lorenzo D. Harvey

-Lorenzo Dow Harvey (November 23, 1848 – June 1, 1922) was an American educator who served as Superintendent of Public Instruction of Wisconsin in the late 1880s and early 1900s.
+Lorenzo Dow Harvey (November 23, 1848 – June 1, 1922) was an American educator and Republican politician from Wisconsin.
+He was the 16th Superintendent of Public Instruction of Wisconsin, serving from 1899 to 1903.
+For the last 14 years of his life, he was president of the Stout Institute at Menomonie, Wisconsin (now University of Wisconsin–Stout).

 Early life and career

 Harvey was born in Deerfield, New Hampshire, and moved with his parents to Wisconsin in 1850, settling in Fulton, Wisconsin.
 Harvey earned his bachelor's degree from Milton College in 1872, and earned his master's degree from Milton in 1876.

 Harvey served as principal of Mazomanie High School in Mazomanie, Wisconsin from 1873 to 1875, and from 1875 to 1880 he served as principal of Sheboygan High School in Sheboygan, Wisconsin.
 In 1880, Harvey was admitted to the bar.

 He moved to Oshkosh, Wisconsin in 1885 to serve as conductor of institutes and professor of political economy at the Oshkosh Normal School.
 Harvey served as president of the Wisconsin State Normal School in Milwaukee, Wisconsin from 1892 to 1898.
 He was president of the Wisconsin Teachers' Association from 1890 to 1891.